-Sign up for Email Notifications for Flood related information and optionally complete a flooding questionnaire for flooding experienced during the August 25-27 Rain Event or Hurricane Irma.
-This information is helpful in our evaluation of the flood events and identifying possible solutions
+Sign up for Email Notifications for Flood related information and optionally complete a flooding questionnaire to enhance our consultants' data by uploading photos, providing observations and sharing data for flooding experienced during the August 25-27 Rain Event or Hurricane Irma.
+This information is helpful in our evaluation of the flood events and identifying possible solutions.

 The County experienced two historic rainstorms in 2017 between the dates of August 25 and September 10.
 While these two storm events covered a great deal of the County, some areas received more than 20 inches of rain during this short period of time.
 Rainfall at this intense level coupled with Hurricane Irma’s storm surge exceeded the carrying capacity of our natural and manmade drainage features.
 Consequently, the County is working on its stormwater system using the multi-faceted approach explained below.